Pablo-Mal/IT635/test3/README.md

--Pablo Maldonado
+- Pablo Maldonado
--Professor: Logan Reyes
+- Professor: Logan Reyes
 - Project Status: Submitted

 How to download and execute this project automated and manually.